imagej/imagej.github.io/pages/2014-04-04_-_Announcing_ImageJ_Ops.md

 description: test description
 ---

-Today, the [ImageJ](ImageJ "wikilink") and [KNIME](KNIME "wikilink") teams are pleased to announce {% include github org='imagej' repo='imagej-ops' label='ImageJ Ops' %}: a framework for reusable image processing operations.
+Today, the [ImageJ](ImageJ "wikilink") and [KNIME](KNIME "wikilink") teams are pleased to announce {% include github org='imagej ' repo='imagej-ops ' label='ImageJ Ops ' %}: a framework for reusable image processing operations.
 This library is the direct result of an extremely successful hackathon hosted by Michael Berthold's team at the University of Konstanz, Germany.

 ![Happy hackers: 502 commits in five days\!](/images/pages/Konstanz-hackathon.jpg "Happy hackers: 502 commits in five days!")

 ## Motivation

 The ImageJ2 vision is to extend Java's mantra of "write once, run anywhere" to image processing algorithms.
-With that goal at its heart, ImageJ2 introduces extensible {% include github org='scijava' repo='scijava-common' label='plugin' %} and {% include github org='imagej' repo='tutorials' path='maven-projects/working-with-modules/src/main/java/WorkingWithModules.java' label='module' %} frameworks which make ImageJ commands richer, more powerful and easier to share across applications.
+With that goal at its heart, ImageJ2 introduces extensible {% include github org='scijava ' repo='scijava-common ' label='plugin ' %} and {% include github org='imagej ' repo='tutorials ' path='maven-projects/working-with-modules/src/main/java/WorkingWithModules.java ' label='module ' %} frameworks which make ImageJ commands richer, more powerful and easier to share across applications.
 Already, these modules are accessible from [CellProfiler](CellProfiler "wikilink"), [KNIME](KNIME "wikilink"), [OMERO](OMERO "wikilink") and [Alida](Alida "wikilink").

 But still notably missing was the next crucial layer: a framework for *image processing* specifically.
 To address that, we set out to create a framework for reusable image processing algorithms, with the following characteristics: